mohamed-maad/mock-server-recruitment/README.md

 This application is a mock server which mimics the behaviour of Folkeregisteret and how Skatteetaten handles data distribution about people through feed.
-All information about a person starts by an event which signals that the person har been created, followed by different events which signal that an attributes of the person has been updated.
+All information about a person starts by an event which signals that the person har been created, followed by different events which signal that an attribute of the person has been updated.

 A person has the following format: